quixio/quix-samples/python/sources/web_api_gateway/README.md

 Clicking `Edit code` on the Sample, forks the project to your own Git repo so you can customize it before deploying.

+Once you have deployed the Sample within your project there are three things to bear in mind:

+1. Your data JSON must contain a "sessionId" key
+2. Keys and values must be Strings or Bytes.
+3. The Flask gateway endpoint must end with `/data/`.
+E.g `https://gateway-example-develo.deployments.quix.io/data/`

 ## Environment variables

 The code sample uses the following environment variables: